Bob Ehrlich: After politics

 As of December 2020, Ehrlich was working as senior counsel in the Washington office of King & Spalding, a major corporate law firm, on the governmental advocacy and public policy (lobbying) team.

 In August 2022, the Maryland Republican Party announced that Ehrlich would lead its "2022 Victory Campaign" to support the party's nominees in that year's elections, including Dan Cox and Michael Peroutka.
 He spent most of his tenure fundraising for the Maryland Republican Party as a whole.
 Cox and Peroutka were defeated in a landslide by Democratic nominees Wes Moore and Anthony Brown in the general election on November 8, 2022.
+Ehrlich again supported Cox as the Republican nominee in the 2026 Maryland gubernatorial election, joining his campaign as a finance advisor in July 2026.